 United's flight firming system, TRE (Ticketing Record Enforcer), ensures that there is seat availability during periods of high demand.
 TRE is designed to cancel speculative bookings that block inventory from potential passengers.
 It does this by determining if there is a ticketing time limit on a given booking and asking for a ticket number if none appears in the record.
 The system identifies and cancels tickets that do not follow established fare rules, and monitors fictitious names, duplicate segments and churned records.

-The company’s flight firming program TRE communicates with your GDS via an SSR message.
-It is important to respond to messages sent by TRE to ensure that reservations are not canceled.
+TRE communicates with the agent’s GDS via an SSR message.
+It is important to respond to messages sent by TRE to ensure that the system does not cancel the reservation.

-This is what agents will see when they receive an SSR message from TRE requesting a ticket number:
+Below is an example of what agents see when they receive an SSR message requesting a ticket number:

 Auto-generated tickets will automatically enter the correct ticket number.
-In the rare instances that a manual ticket needs to be issued, you must send United an OSI message with the 13 digit ticket number.
-There should be a ticket number and OSI message for every passenger on the record.
+In the rare instance that an agent needs to issue a manual ticket, the agent must send United an SSR TKMN message with the 13-digit ticket number.
+There should be an SSR TKMN message and ticket number for every passenger on the record.

-If there are any questions about messages from TRE or canceled bookings, please call the executive accounts desk at 1-800-521-0810.
+For questions regarding messages from TRE or canceled bookings, please call the Executive Accounts desk at 1-800-521-0810.